Residence closure near Edmonton university a 'shock'

 "We started with about 40 different prospects around Edmonton and the country and narrowed that down to a shortlist.
 At the end of the day, there was only one company that made an offer to purchase."

-Catherine Keill, also a volunteer on the board, told CTV News Edmonton the proceeds from the sale of the building will go towards paying off operating losses over the last 18 months, its long-term debt and pending costs associated with the sale.
+According to the board, the proceeds from the sale of the building will go towards paying off operating losses over the last 18 months, its long-term debt and pending costs associated with the sale.

-"After all debts and costs are satisfied, all resources will be dedicated to support staff and residents in relocation," said said in an email.
+"After all debts and costs are satisfied, all resources will be dedicated to support staff and residents in relocation," the board said in an email.

 The sale price and the name of the buyer were not disclosed.